 When talking about computers, the word “proxy” has lots of different meanings.
-Like VPNs and Tor, proxy servers are ways to gain some privacy while browsing the Internet.
+Like Virtual Private Networks (VPNs) and Tor, proxy servers are ways to gain some privacy while browsing the Internet.
 Reverse proxies are also how websites handle huge numbers of simultaneous visitors.
 Given that proxies represent a few different kinds of technology, many people find the distinctions confusing.

 In this article, we’ll clear up any misconceptions you might have about proxies.
-You’ll learn what types exist, how they work, and how you can use them.
+You’ll learn the definition of a proxy server, what types of proxies exist, how they work, and how you can use them.

 Many different applications on your computer can be configured to use a proxy.
 Web browsers can use HTTP proxies, which are proxy servers intended to transmit web traffic.
 When you visit a website while connected to an HTTP proxy, your computer tells the proxy server to request the webpage instead of requesting it directly.

 Unlike VPNs, proxies aren’t “tunnels” for your computer’s network activity.
 Instead, a proxy simply sits between your computer and the resources you’re accessing.
 While you can set a system-wide HTTP proxy on many operating systems, other kinds of traffic aren’t affected.